The Cultural Melting-Pot of a Pagan Easter

 For Christians in Western traditions, Easter is celebrated on the first Sunday after the first full moon following the vernal equinox.
 This is a formula set in 325 CE by the Council of Nicaea, which established many points of doctrine for the early Christian church.
 Eastern Orthodox Christians celebrate Easter on a different timetable though – as much as three weeks later than “standard” Easter.

 What Are the Pagan Easter Symbols?

 All of these Easter favorites clearly echo pagan beliefs.
-Many of those beliefs were very much in tune with nature – animal births, seasons and cycles of the moon and sun.
-The rabbit, symbol of fertility and agility, was sacred to Ostara.
-Eggs, chicks, green grass and sweets speak to the ancient celebration of new life and rebirth during warm spring days.
-Many ancient pagan cultures exchanged eggs as a celebration of the changing season into spring and blessing of fertility.
+Many of those beliefs were very much in tune with nature – animal births, seasons, and cycles of the moon and sun.
+The rabbit, a symbol of fertility and agility, was sacred to Ostara.
+Eggs, chicks, green grass, and sweets speak to the ancient celebration of new life and rebirth during warm spring days.
+Many ancient pagan cultures exchanged eggs as a celebration of the changing season into spring and the blessing of fertility.